lawalgodwin/alx-airbnb-database/normalization.md

 ---

-## Initial Observations
+## Observations
-The original schema was well-structured but had the following potential issues:
-1. **Location Redundancy**: The `location` attribute in the `Property` table could be reused across multiple properties, leading to potential duplication.
+1. **Location Field**: The `location` attribute in the `Property` table is directly related to the property and does not require normalization into a separate table.
+It is left as-is.
-2. **No Other Violations Identified**: The schema already adhered to the principles of 1NF and 2NF.
+2. The schema already adheres to the principles of 1NF and 2NF.

----

 ## Steps to Normalize